1935

 Admin comments

 As a historical artifact, this was fascinating to watch.
 It is more ideological than propagandistic.
-Well written dialog showing a complete unviability of the philosophy and beliefs of Christian pacifism.
+Well written dialogue showing a complete unviability of the philosophy and beliefs of Christian pacifism.
 Surprisingly, Soviet commissars are shown rather as barbarian Slavic drunkards than conniving Juden Bolsheviks.
+The portrayal of Kommissar Tschernoff does not conform to the heavy-hand depiction of Communists as brutal and murderous in such films as Flüchtlinge; he is truly and passionately in love with Mette, and only with her death does he unleash his soldiers.
 Soviet commissars and soldiers resemble White army officers and soldiers more than Reds.

 Friedrich Kayssler is sterling as Jürgen Wagner.
 Wagner’s death at the end of the movie is very symbolic.
 His world of Christian pacifism is crumbling.
 He will never adjust to the new paradigm of violence.
 There is no place for him in the new world of struggle for existence and living space.
 The girls are all blonde and dressed like the Dutch.
 The men look like German peasants.
 The German man’s dance is hilarious and looks more like an ultra-orthodox Jewish man’s dance at a wedding.
 The music during this dance is reminiscent of the famous Jewish song “Hava Nagila”.